Freiling87/CCU/CCU/Scratchpad.md

 - Meltingpot District (Even distribution of all language groups)
 - Werewales (Werewelsh)
 - Brainard (Lang Zonbi)
-###			C	00 Trait: Polyglot
-Trait choice locked behind Language System Mutator
-- Gain 2 languages on taking the trait
-- Gain 1 langauge every 3 levels
-###			C	Trait: ____ Speaker
-These will be the first Flex Traits (see other section) for CCU.
 ###			√	00 Base Feature
 P_Agent.
 	CanUnderstandEachOther_Postfix